Andrea Dworkin: Illness and death

 During her final years, Dworkin suffered fragile health, and she revealed in her last column for The Guardian that she had been weakened and nearly crippled for the past several years by her weight and severe osteoarthritis in the knees.
 Shortly after returning from Paris in 1999, she had been hospitalized with a high fever and blood clots in her legs.
 A few months after being released from the hospital, she became increasingly unable to bend her knees, and underwent surgery to replace her knees with titanium and plastic prosthetics.
 She wrote, "The doctor who knows me best says that osteoarthritis begins long before it cripples—in my case, possibly from homelessness, or sexual abuse, or beatings on my legs, or my weight.
 John, my partner, blames Scapegoat, a study of Jewish identity and women's liberation that took me nine years to write; it is, he says, the book that stole my health.
 I blame the drug-rape that I experienced in 1999 in Paris."
 When a newspaper interviewer asked her how she would like to be remembered, she said, "In a museum, when male supremacy is dead.
 I'd like my work to be an anthropological artifact from an extinct, primitive society."

 She died in her sleep at her home in Washington, D.C., on April 9, 2005, at the age of 58.
 The cause of death was later determined to be acute myocarditis.

-Antipornography activism
+Anti-pornography activism

-Dworkin is known for her role as a speaker, writer, and activist in the feminist anti-pornography movement.
+Dworkin was a speaker, writer, and activist in the feminist anti-pornography movement.
 In February 1976, she took a leading role in organizing public pickets of Snuff in New York City and, during the fall, joined Adrienne Rich, Grace Paley, Gloria Steinem, Shere Hite, Lois Gould, Barbara Deming, Karla Jay, Letty Cottin Pogrebin, Robin Morgan, and Susan Brownmiller in attempts to form a radical feminist antipornography group.
 Members of this group would go on to found Women Against Pornography in 1979, but by then Dworkin had begun to distance herself from the group over differences in approach.
-She spoke at the first Take Back the Night march in November 1978, and joined 3,000 women in a march through the red-light district of San Francisco.
+She spoke at a Take Back the Night march in November 1978, joining 3,000 women in a march through the red-light district of San Francisco.

 In 1981, Dworkin published Pornography: Men Possessing Women, which analyzes contemporary and historical pornography as an industry of misogynistic dehumanization.
 She argues that pornography is implicated in violence against women, both in its production (through the abuse of the women used to star in it), and in the social consequences of its consumption by encouraging men to eroticize the domination, humiliation, and abuse of women.
 Dworkin, who joined The American Heritage Dictionary's Usage Panel, also argued in Pornography that this denigration of women is built into linguistic norms.